oz/cyprio.net/about.md

 [Instagram][instagram] followers.

 Film, surprisingly, refuses to die.
 I am thankful for this long agony, even if it seems to produce lots of "analog artists".
+These days, I'd rather print the pictures I like, which makes it hard to "like" them on any platform.

 In the end, I found a [Leica M6][m6] in really good shape on e-bay, bought 35mm and 50mm lenses for it, and started to think a little